Octave can find the roots of a given polynomial. This is done by computing

 Identify unique poles in p and their associated multiplicity.

-The output is ordered from largest pole to smallest pole.
+The output is ordered from pole with largest magnitude to smallest magnitude.

 If the relative difference of two poles is less than tol then they are considered to be multiples.
 The default value for tol is 0.001.